Overv/VulkanTutorial/en/11_Compute_Shader.md

 ## Advantages

-Doing computational expensive calculations on the GPU has several advantages.
+Doing computationally expensive calculations on the GPU has several advantages.
 The most obvious one is offloading work from the CPU.
 Another one is not requiring a round-trip to the CPU and it's main memory, so all data can stay on the GPU without having to resolve to slow main memory reads.

 Aside from these, GPUs are heavily parallelized with some of them having tens of thousands of small compute units.
 This often makes them a better fit for highly parallel workflows than a CPU with a few large units.